20 Things to do in Hamburg, Germany (+ map): Best places to visit

 Do you love chocolate?
 Then don’t miss the Chocoversum Chocolate Museum a short walk away.
 Here you can learn everything about chocolate and make your own chocolate bar.

-Altstadt and Rathaus
+6. Altstadt and Rathaus

 Hamburg’s Old Town is surrounded by the magnificent Town Hall.
 It was built in the style of historicism and has an inner courtyard with a fountain.

-Rathaus Hamburg / sights in Hamburg
+Rathaus Hamburg / things to do in Hamburg

-Rathaus Hamburg / sights in Hamburg
+Rathaus Hamburg / things to do in Hamburg

 You can only visit the Rathaus during a guided tour, which is conducted in German and English.
 More information here.